-February is a great time to start planting dahlia tubers and sowing seeds for a dazzling display this summer and autumn.
+Once the weather starts to warm up in February & March, it is a great time to start planting dahlia tubers and sowing seeds for a dazzling display throughout summer and autumn.
+In this article we will take you through how to grow dahlias including how and when to sow and plant.

-Dahlias are benefiting from a revived trend with their fun decorative heads, spiky petals and round pom-pom like features that come in a plethora of colours from bright reds to pastel pinks.
-They last really well as cut flowers too and have earned lots of enthusiast.
+Dahlias are benefiting from a revived trend with their fun and impressive decorative heads, spiky petals and round pom-pom like features that come in a plethora of colours from bright reds to pastel pinks.
+They last really well as cut flowers too and have earned lots of enthusiastic fans.

 Our Favourites